 A full kernel heirloom, this unnamed Heirloom Popcorn has been saved for generations, by the Hershberger’s extended family, who grow it using horse drawn equipment, on the Hershberger Family Farms in Morgan County, Ohio.

-Defiance County Organic Dry Beans
+Organic Dry Beans

 Organic Black Beans (Black Turtle Beans)

 The so-called Black Turtle Bean has a dense, meaty texture, which makes it popular in vegetarian dishes, such as frijoles negros and the Mexican-American black bean burrito.
 It is a very popular bean in various regions of Brazil, and is used in the national dish, feijoada.
 It is also a main ingredient of Moros y Cristianos in Cuba, and is served in almost all of Latin America, as well as many Hispanic enclaves in the United States.
-A field of black turtle bean plants stands out among the ubiquitous soybean, primarily because of their distinctive purple flowers.
+A field of black turtle bean plants stands out among the ubiquitous soybean, primarily because of the distinctive purple flowers.

-Grown at Andrews Organics Farm in Defiance County, Ohio, Shagbark’s organic black beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.
+Grown at Schmitmeyer Organic Farm, in Darke County, Ohio, Shagbark’s organic black beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.